AbdullahTaher93/CCMYproject/docs/hito4.md

     MongoClient.connect(url, { useNewUrlParser: true },function(err,........

-second: we used 3 method for dealing with mongodb
+Second: we used 3 method for dealing with mongodb

  * add a new profile by this line: